-When a character's purpose is to get sympathy or motivation from the audience which fails because their story and personality is mishandled or written badly.
+When a character's purpose is to get sympathy or motivation from the audience which fails because their story or personality is written badly.
 It can be made even worse if they have to learn a lesson.
 Without being at least somewhat invested in the characters, the audience might have passed the point of caring when the character finally comes around.

 It's a cousin trope to Cursed with Awesome — it can be hard to dredge up sad feelings for a character whose life is in every respect more glamorous (or at very least, more interesting) than the audience members'.
 True unintentional unsympathy is generally reserved for unpopular traits such as being overweight or being a nerd, both of which tend to be grossly exaggerated on television (see Hollywood Pudgy and Hollywood Nerd) and usually have nothing to do with anyone who might have such problems.